VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

     time.sleep(10)

 ```
+The next step was to put the ISS latitude and longitude code into the ISS tracker code.
+It was deceptively easy
 putting that into the ISS tracker code
 making a full CSS tracker code with latlon based on the ISS tracker
 making the ISS or CSS tracker